 So I decided to give give Betty’s recipe a makeover.
 I substituted banana for eggs, fat free sour cream for full fat, fat free yogurt for half the butter, Stevia In The Raw® for half the sugar, replaced more than half the white flour with whole wheat, lightened up the glaze and cut out the pecans.
 Sorry, pecans.
 I also used brown sugar, orange zest and nutmeg to add a little more flavor.
 Take a look at how the recipes compare:

 Quite an improvement!
 I don’t know how the original recipe tastes, but I know my version totally hit the spot, which surprised me, considering all the changes I made.
 It was moist, fruity, fragrant and sweet, and had an excellent coffee cake texture, tender yet substantial.
-So I learned a lesson about doubting myself – don’t doubt myself – and enjoyed some reasonably healthy and truly delicious blackberry coffee cake in the process.
+So I learned a lesson about doubting myself – don’t doubt myself.

 Makeover Blackberry Coffee Cake